niqdevgit/V.E.N.L.A/README.md

 ## Here is a list of things i want to implement:
+(checkmark means done)
   * Basic FullStack stuff (frontend, backend, database) ✅
   * Api Update and remove ✅
-  * Login and user controll ✅
+  * Login and user control ✅
   * React router ✅
-  * Ai api just for the hype
+  * Ai API just for the hype
   * Style will be Neo-Brutalism and dark theme ✅
-  * Pwa functionality ✅
+  * PWA functionality ✅